EWOC’s second birthday!

 World of Work 🌍

-US – Cafeteria staff make learning and healthy development possible by providing balanced meals to kids who otherwise might not get them.
+US: Cafeteria staff make learning and healthy development possible by providing balanced meals to kids who otherwise might not get them.
 In return, they bring home some of the lowest earnings of the generally underpaid K–12 workforce.

-PA – 911 dispatchers with SEIU Local 668 in Allegheny County have authorized a one-day strike for St. Patrick’s Day, as the county refuses to address staffing issues that lead to long shifts and mandatory overtime.
+PA: 911 dispatchers with SEIU Local 668 in Allegheny County have authorized a one-day strike for St. Patrick’s Day as the county refuses to address staffing issues that lead to long shifts and mandatory overtime.

-CT – A major fight is unfolding over whether Connecticut will become the second state with a law outlawing “captive audience” meetings, one of the weapons unions say is regularly deployed to thwart organizing campaigns at a time of worker unrest and union popularity.
+CT: A major fight is unfolding over whether Connecticut will become the second state with a law outlawing “captive audience” meetings, one of the weapons unions say is regularly deployed to thwart organizing campaigns at a time of worker unrest and union popularity.

-New From Our Blog đź“§
+New From Our Blog 📧

 What kinds of organizing actions are protected at the workplace?
-Is it legal to be written up for talking to a coworker about how much you make, or for circulating a petition to fight for better working conditions?
-That’s actually a violation of your rights under the National Labor Relations Act – to learn more, read EWOC volunteer & organizer Natalie Robbins’ piece here.
+Is it legal to be written up for talking to a coworker about how much you make or for circulating a petition to fight for better working conditions?
+That’s actually a violation of your rights under the National Labor Relations Act.
+To learn more, read EWOC volunteer and organizer Natalie Robbins’ piece, “What are my rights as a worker?

 Week in Labor History 📚